 A key player in the industrial revolution and the textile industry; the creativity in Stroud is still going strong.
 This is proven by locals wearing home-spun garms and the amount of

 average art on cafe walls.
-The little town boasts one of the best farmers markets in the country so you’ll be able to stock up on more chutney for the back of the fridge and ceramic Christmas presents for your aunt.
+The little town boasts one of the best farmers markets in the country so you’ll be able to stock up on more chutney for the back of the fridge, as well as ceramic Christmas presents for your aunt.
 As to be expected, walks surrounding the area are delightful.
-After a ramble, the roll-top bath in The Little House is just the ticket and makes this one of the best places to visit in Gloucestershire.
+After a ramble, putting your feet up in a Plum home is just the ticket, and makes this one of the best places to visit in Gloucestershire.

 Affectionately named Venice of the Cotswolds because of the bridges across the River Windrush throughout the village.
 So from this logic, we proclaim Birmingham; Venice of the Midlands.
 More canals there anyway.
 Bourton-on-the-Water is as charming as it gets with quaint limestone buildings, independent shops filled with things you must buy and charming countryside awaiting hikes.
 Our favourite walk is the 1.3 miler to Lower Slaughter.
 Lower Slaughter, yes you read that right.

 Got a spare week and some really good hiking boots?
 (Don’t we all!)
-The Cotswolds Way is for you.
+The Cotswold Way is for you.
 Starting from Chipping Camden and ending at Bath Abbey, the 102-mile stretch takes in picturesque village after cute market town after charming countryside scene.
-To rest your weary soles the one of a kind, handmade four-poster bed at Second Nature is the place to hole up for the night.
+To rest your weary soles the one of a kind, you'll the perfect place to hole up for the night in your luxury home.
 Makes all that walking worth it, right?